rhyolight/numenta-web/packages/numenta.com/pages/company/events/2015/11/14/numenta-htm-challenge-onsite.md

 ---
 author: Matthew Taylor
-brief: The Numenta HTM Challenge is an online coding contest encouraging the creation of Hierarchical Temporal Memory applications.
+description: The Numenta HTM Challenge is an online coding contest encouraging the creation of Hierarchical Temporal Memory applications.
 date: 2015/11/14
 event:
   what: Numenta HTM Challenge Onsite